dequelabs/axe-core/doc/context.md

 ## Limit Shadow DOM Testing

-To include or exclude specific sections of a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) tree can be done with a `fromShadowDom` selector object.
+Including or excluding specific sections of a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) tree can be done with a `fromShadowDom` selector object.
 This works similar to the [`fromFrames` selector](#limit-frame-testing).
-The `fromShadowDom` property takes an array of strings, the first to select the shadow DOM host element(s) and the last to select the element(s) to include or exclude.
+The `fromShadowDom` property takes an array of strings: the first to select the shadow DOM host element(s) and the last to select the element(s) to include or exclude.
 The following example shows how to test the `#search` form inside the shadow DOM tree attached to the `.app-header` element:

 ```js
 // Test each search form inside each <app-header> shadow DOM tree.
 axe.run({ fromShadowDom: ['.app-header', 'form#search'] });
 ```

 To select elements in nested shadow DOM trees, axe will need a selector for each level of nesting.
-The following shows how to test the `nav` element inside the `.header` element's Shadow DOM tree, inside the `app-root` custom element's shadow DOM tree:
+The following shows how to test the `#search` element inside the `.header` element's Shadow DOM tree, inside the `app-root` custom element's shadow DOM tree:

 ```js
 // Test #search, inside each .header, inside each <app-root>